rayxke/kiritos-classroom/site/content/sks/fall2023/english-debate/assignment2.md

     - Grammar
 - Research and Evidence (5 pts.)
     - Research material is diverse, well summarized
-    - 6 or more quality academic source articles
+    - 3 or more quality academic source articles
 ---

-***Prepare Well!***
+## ***Remember to proofread your paper!***

         Don’t be like this at the end of the semester!

 Me: But Keary I submitted why is my grade so low?

-Keary: Did you submit the final draft of your paper?
+Keary: Did you submit an *individual* paper along with your group video?
 Were all deliverables submitted on time?
 Was the paper well researched with sufficient sources?
-Did you have a meaningful part in the Lincoln Douglass Debate?
+Did the group video resemble an informative broadcast with proper editing and group particpation?